PR0C3S/INGENIERIA_SOFTWARE/README.md

 * H2 / MSSQL database and connectivity / querying with JDBC and Spring Data JPA
 * Monolithic architecture

-This is a school project beware of possible bad design choices and <em>spaghetti</em>

 ### Design Diagrams

 Physical data model: